 Obtaining another general education credential broadens a teacher's qualifications and provides greater opportunity for career advancement.
-The Multiple Subject Authorization makes it possible to achieve this without completing another teacher credentialing program.
-Comprised of just two additional classes, this authorization is designed for students that already hold a Single Subject Credential and want to teach in both multiple and single subject environments.
+The Multiple Subject Added Authorization makes it possible to achieve this without completing another teacher credentialing program.
+Comprised of just two additional classes, it is designed for students that already hold a Single Subject Credential and want to teach in both multiple and single subject environments.

 Program curriculum provides the foundations of teaching literacy and language in K-8 classrooms.
 The student then selects one course from specialized areas of interest including mathematics, science, or history, social science and visual/performing arts, and must demonstrate competency by passing the CSET Multiple Subject and RICA exams.

 A candidate who has completed the requirements for the Single Subject Credential can add a Multiple Subject Authorization to the credential by: